PabloL2003/Development_Game/README.md

 ### ·Ability to jump.
 ### ·Slippery surfaces.
 ### ·Thrilling difficulty.
+### .Collect as many coins as you can.
 ### ·Two types of enemies: bats and spiders.
 Jump on top of them to kill them.
 ### ·Powerful boss.
 Jump three times on top of thim to kill him.
-### ·Death counter and timer: try to beat the game dying as little as possible and as fast as you can!
+### ·Death counter,Coin counter and timer: try to beat the game dying as little as possible and as fast as you can!

 ## Controls
 ### ·A-D: Move left and right;